yardenshoham/nalgeon.github.io/content/posts/2023/why-use-sql-window-functions/index.md

 Comparing by offset means looking at the difference between neighboring values.
 For example, comparing the countries that occupy the 5th and 6th places in the world GDP rating — how different are they?
 What about 1st and 6th place?

-Sometimes we want to compare one of the group values with the group boundaries.
-For example, there are 100 top tennis players worldwide, and Maria Sakkari is ranked 10th.
+Sometimes we compare with boundaries instead of neighbors.
+For example, there are 50 top tennis players worldwide, and Maria Sakkari is ranked 10th.
 How do her stats compare to Iga Swiatek, who is ranked 1st?
 How does she compare to Lin Zhou, who is ranked 50th?

 We will compare employees.